Somali people: Languages

 The Somali language (Af-Soomaali) is a member of the Cushitic branch of the Afroasiatic family.
 Its nearest relatives are the Afar and Saho languages.
-Somali is the best documented of the Cushitic languages, with academic studies of it dating from before 1900.
+Somali is the best documented of the Cushitic languages with academic studies dating from the 19th century.

 The exact number of speakers of Somali is unknown.
-One source estimates that there are 7.78 million speakers of Somali within Somalia and Somalia themselves and 12.65 million speakers globally.
+One source estimates that there are 16.3 million speakers of Somali within Somalia and 25.8 million speakers globally.
+Recent estimates had approximately 24 million speakers of Somali, spread in Greater Somalia of which around 17 million resided in Somalia.
 The Somali language is spoken by ethnic Somalis in Greater Somalia and the Somali diaspora.

-Somali dialects are divided into three main groups: Northern, Benaadir, and Maay.
+Somali dialects are divided into three main groups: Northern, Benadiri, and Maay.
 Northern Somali (or Northern-Central Somali) forms the basis for Standard Somali.
-Benaadir (also known as Coastal Somali) is spoken on the Benadir coast from Adale to south of Merca, including Mogadishu, as well as in the immediate hinterland.
+Benadiri (also known as Coastal Somali) is spoken on the Benadir coast from Adale to south of Merca, including Mogadishu, as well as in the immediate hinterland.
 The coastal dialects have additional phonemes which do not exist in Standard Somali.
 Maay is principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southwestern areas of Somalia.

 A number of writing systems have been used over the years for transcribing the Somali language.
 Of these, the Somali Latin alphabet is the most widely used, and has been the official writing script in Somalia since the government of former President of Somalia Mohamed Siad Barre formally introduced it in October 1972.
 The script was developed by the Somali linguist Shire Jama Ahmed specifically for the Somali language.
 It uses all letters of the Latin alphabet, except p, v, and z.
 Besides the Latin script, other orthographies that have been used for centuries for writing Somali include the long-established Arabic script and Wadaad writing.
-Other writing systems developed in the twentieth century include the Osmanya, Borama and Kaddare scripts, which were invented by Osman Yusuf Kenadid, Abdurahman Sheikh Nuur and Hussein Sheikh Ahmed Kaddare, respectively.
+Other writing systems developed in the twentieth century including the Osmanya, Borama and Kaddare scripts, which were invented by Osman Yusuf Kenadid, Abdurahman Sheikh Nuur and Hussein Sheikh Ahmed Kaddare respectively.

-In addition to Somali, Arabic, which is also an Afro-Asiatic tongue, is an official national language in Somalia, Somalia and Djibouti.
-Many Somalis speak it due to centuries-old ties with the Arab world, the far-reaching influence of the Arabic media, and religious education.
-Somalia and Djibouti are also both members of the Arab League.CIA World Factbook - Djibouti - People and Society; *N.B. ~60% of 774,389 total pop.
+In addition to Somali, Arabic, which is also an Afro-Asiatic tongue, is an official national language in Somalia and Djibouti.
+Many Somalis speak it due to millennia-old ties with the Arab world, the far-reaching influence of the Arabic media, and religious education.
+Somalia and Djibouti are also both members of the Arab League.